 The monitor was graciously sent in for review by Shing Distribution Systems.

 The XG2703-GS 165Hz 2K IPS monitor is, by every sense of the word, extreme.
-It’s a high end, premium tier product that is directly catered to gamers who want a no compromise display to give them the absolute edge over their competition in every regard possible, at almost no compromise.
+It’s a high end, premium tier product that is directly catered to gamers who want a no compromise display to give them the absolute edge over their competition in every regard possible.
 It has a very high refresh rate, an excellent panel with great viewing angles and colours, a relatively low response and a 2K resolution at a screen size that makes sense and requires no Windows scaling of the text to be legible (unless you are myopic).
 And as the cherry on top, you have support for G- Sync, Nvidia’s proprietary screen tear reduction technology.

 - Item: ViewSonic XG2703-GS